ACIAR’s program in the East Asia region is the largest of the four regions where it operates. It has programs in ten countries:

-- Increasingly, expertise being developed in one country is being mobilised to assist other countries within the region (such as spiny lobster development in Indonesia, following an earlier project in Vietnam).
+- Increasingly, expertise developed in one country is mobilised to help other countries in the region.

-- ASEAN’s drive towards regional integration and connectivity by 2015 is likely to create increasing demand from individual countries and regional bodies for research support that harmonises approaches in some agricultural issues across countries (e.g. biosecurity and food safety).
+- ASEAN’s drive towards regional integration and connectivity is likely to increase demand from countries and regional bodies for research support that addresses agricultural issues affecting several countries (e.g. biosecurity and food safety).